1 killed as protesters scuffle with Iraqi security forces - WTMJ

 Associated Press

-Security forces clashed Tuesday with demonstrators after hundreds of Iraqis took to the streets in Baghdad to protest what they say is the impunity of those responsible for the targeted killings of prominent activists and journalists.
+BAGHDAD (AP) — Clashes between security forces and protesters left one person dead and over a dozen injured Tuesday after hundreds of Iraqis took to the streets in Baghdad to protest a rise in targeted killings of prominent activists and journalists.

 Violence erupted near Tahrir Square in the early evening following a largely peaceful demonstration.
-Iraqi security forces fired live rounds to disperse the crowds and demonstrators hurled stones at riot police, witnesses and Iraqi security officials said.
+Iraqi security forces fired tear gas and live rounds to disperse the crowds and demonstrators hurled stones at riot police, witnesses and Iraqi security officials said.

+One protester was shot and died in a hospital and over a dozen were injured, a security official and the semi-official High Commission for Human Rights said.

+The security officials spoke on condition of anonymity in line with regulations.

 Earlier, demonstrators gathered in the square amid heavy security, among them protesters from southern provinces including Dhi Qar and Karbala.
 Tensions there have mounted in recent weeks over the increasingly frequent targeted killings.